-Kenya Airways is the flag carrier of Kenya with its hub at Jomo Kenyatta International Airport in Kenya.
-The airline was established in 1977.
+Kenya Airways is the flag carrier of Kenya with its hub at Jomo Kenyatta International Airport, Kenya.

-Kenya Airways flies to many destinations both domestic and international.
-Kenya Airlines flies to Nairobi, Luanda, Cotonou, Gaborone, Ouagadougou, Bujumbura, Douala, Yaounde, Bangui, Guangzhou, Moroni, Abidjan, Kinshasa, Kisangani, Lubumbashi, Djibouti, Cairo, Malabo, Addis Ababa, Paris, Libreville, Accra, Hong Kong, Mumbai, Kisumu, Malindi, Mombasa, Monrovia, Antananarivo, Blantyre, Mahe, Freetown, Johannesburg, Juba, Khartoum and many others.
+Kenya Airways flies to 53 destinations worldwide destinations both domestic and international including: Nairobi, Luanda, Cotonou, Gaborone, Ouagadougou, Bujumbura, Douala, Yaounde, Bangui, Guangzhou, Moroni, Abidjan, Kinshasa, Kisangani, Lubumbashi, Djibouti, Cairo, Malabo, Addis Ababa, Paris, Libreville, Accra, Hong Kong, Mumbai, Kisumu, Malindi, Mombasa, Monrovia, Antananarivo, Blantyre, Mahe, Freetown, Johannesburg, Juba, Khartoum and many others.

 Frequent Flyer Program